kinde-starter-kits/nuxt-starter-kit/README.md

 Clone this repo and install dependencies by running `npm i`

-Make a copy of `.env.sample` and name it simply `.env`.
+Make a copy of `.env.example` and name it simply `.env`.
 Replacing the following values from the Kinde `Settings -> Applications -> Backend app` page.

 ```
 NUXT_AUTH_DOMAIN="https://<your_kinde_subdomain>.kinde.com"